 Results using this method to describe racial differences for each use of force are displayed in Figure 1.
 The x-axis contains use of force variables that range from at least hands to at least the use of pepper spray or baton.
 The y-axis measures the odds ratio for blacks (panel A) or Hispanics (panel B).
-The solid line is gleaned from regressions with no controls, and the dashed line adds precinct and year fixed effects (equivalent to row 5 in table 2A).
+The solid line is gleaned from regressions with no controls, and the dashed line adds all controls, precinct and year fixed effects (equivalent to row (e) in Table 2).

 For blacks, the consistency of the odds ratios are striking.
 As the use of force increases, the frequency with which that level of force is used decreases substantially.
 There are approximately five million observations in the data - 19 percent of them involve the use of hands while 0.04 percent involve using pepper spray or a baton.
 The use of high levels of force in these data are rare.
 Yet, it is consistently rarer for whites relative to blacks.
-The range in the odds ratios across all levels of force is between 1.163 (0.036) and 1.236 (0.058).
+The range in the odds ratios across all levels of force is between 1.175 (0.036) and 1.275 (0.131).